 Can A Victim Drop Charges?

-Almost never does a day go by without someone, whether currently a client, a prospective client, or a friend, telling me in all earnestness that their case should be "no big deal" because the victim (or, as a Defense Attorney refers to him or her, the complaining witness) wants to drop the charges, not testify, and forget the whole thing.
+Almost never does a day go by without someone, whether that person is currently a client, a prospective client, or a friend, telling us in all earnestness that their case should be "no big deal" because the victim (or as a Defense Attorney refers to him or her - the complaining witness) wants to drop the charges, not testify, and forget the whole thing.
 If only it was that simple.
-The reality is that the victim, or complaining witness, has no power to prosecute a charge, or to cease prosecution of a charge.
+The reality is that the victim (or complaining witness) has no power to prosecute a charge or to cease prosecution of a charge.
 That power lies solely in the hands of the prosecuting authority.
-Whether your case was in Chicago or anywhere else in Illinois, that prosecuting authority would be referring to either the State’s Attorney for that county, a local prosecutor, or the Illinois Attorney General.
+Whether your case was in Chicago or anywhere else in Illinois, the “prosecuting authority” means either the State’s Attorney for that county, the Illinois Attorney General, or a local City, Village, or Town Prosecutor (in the case of Ordinance or Traffic Violations).
 For purposes of this article, let us consider the role of an Assistant State’s Attorney, because most of the time, it is he or she that has the job of confronting a reluctant, or even unwilling, complaining witness.

 Role of the State’s Attorney

 In the criminal courts, every court room has assigned to it a judge, a court clerk, courtroom bailiffs or deputies for security, at least one prosecutor, and (usually) at least one public defender.
-The prosecutor is called an Assistant State’s Attorney (in other states they are often referred to as District Attorneys), and they do the day to day work of prosecuting crimes on behalf of the People of the State of Illinois for their county, such as Cook, Du Page, Lake, Will, Kane or McHenry counties.
+The prosecutor is called an Assistant State’s Attorney (in other states they are often referred to as District Attorneys) and they do the day to day work of prosecuting crimes on behalf of the People of the State of Illinois for their county, such as Cook, Du Page, Lake, Will, Kane or McHenry counties.
 Only a prosecutor can bring charges, amend charges, or dismiss charges.
-A judge can only decide the case, and has no authority over the State in that regard.
+Ultimately, the Judge presiding over the case can only decide whether or not a defendant has been proven guilty or not guilty, or whether certain evidence may be used at a trial or hearing, and the Judge has no authority over the State to force any amendment, reduction, or dismissal of charges.
+In fact, Judges are prohibited from requiring the parties to discuss a plea agreement, or from themselves initiating plea discussions.

 What Factors Influence the Prosecutor?